GSI Outdoors Bugaboo Frypan

 The weight of the frying pan is mostly going to depend on the material it’s made from.
 Cast iron is the heaviest material, so it will be the most tedious to carry, and in all honesty, is best reserved for car camping.
 If you get a cast iron pan, you should stick to smaller ones.
 On the other hand, aluminum is the lightest pan you can carry.
 It would be easier to take a large aluminum pan because they’re so light.

-You want something durable – something that can handle a campfire, camping stove, or any amount of heat you apply to it.
+You want something durable – something that can handle a campfire, a wood camp stove, or any amount of heat you apply to it.
 Certain materials are better for durability than others.
 Cast iron is going to be the most durable material you can get.
 It’s sturdy, and it handles heat like a champ.
 Sure, you sacrifice the lightweight quality, but if you stick with smaller frying pans, the weight won’t be a big deal.

 Stainless steel is another one that’s great for enduring high temperatures.
 While stainless steel frying pans may have a slightly higher price than others, if you can fit them in your budget, you’ll have a durable pan that looks good and cooks great.